A Brownian particle in a microscopic periodic potential: Bounding integral functionals over a life cycle

-where the first equality is from the proof of~\cite[Prop.
-3.4]{Hopfner}.
-The second equality embeds the quantities in the split statistics and uses Part (3) of Proposition~\ref{BasicsOfNum}.

-The following lemma states that an additive functional of the resolvent chain $\sum_{n}g_{\lambda}(\sigma_{n})$, where the summation is over a single life cycle and for $g_{\lambda}\geq 0$ with sufficient decay at large momentum, has arbitrary finite moments.
-In other words, not much happens over a single life cycle.
+The following lemma states that an additive functional of the resolvent chain $\sum_{n}g_{\lambda}(\sigma_{n})$ has arbitrary finite moments when the summation is over a single life cycle and $g_{\lambda}\geq 0$ has sufficient decay at large momentum.
+In other words, not much typically happens over a single life cycle.

-\begin{lemma} Let $g_{\lambda}:\Sigma\rightarrow \R^{+}$ and suppose that there is a $C>0$ such that
+\begin{lemma} Let $g_{\lambda}:\Sigma\rightarrow \R^{+}$, and suppose that there is a $C>0$ such that